CeLTIS-UB/WaveletsTool/README.md

 The instrument development and the steps required for installing the tool are described in the file "Description_Software_Development_Wavelet_Tool.docx"

 If you use the instrument, please cite the article as follows:
-Mihai-Sorin Stupariu, Alin-Ionuț Pleșoianu, Ileana Pătru-Stupariu and Christine Fürst.
-A Method for Tree Detection Based on Similarity with Geometric Shapes of 3D Geospatial Data. <i>International Journal of Geo-Information </i>. <b>2020 </b>, <i>9 </i>, 298; DOI doi:10.3390/ijgi9050298, <a>"https://www.mdpi.com/2220-9964/9/5/298" </a>
+Stupariu, M.-S.; Pleșoianu, A.-I.; Pătru-Stupariu, I.; Fürst, C. A Method for Tree Detection Based on Similarity with Geometric Shapes of 3D Geospatial Data. <i>International Journal of Geo-Information</i>. <b>2020</b>, <i>9</i>, 298, doi:10.3390/ijgi9050298.